 I am an Assistant Professor of comparative politics at the Department of International Affairs at the University of Georgia.
 I received my Ph.D. from Vanderbilt University in 2016.
 From 2017-2018, I was a postdoctoral research fellow at LAPOP.

 I study elections, public opinion, voting behavior, and political representation, especially in the Latin American region.
-My book project focuses on the individual and contextual factors that fuel voters' decisions to cast blank or spoiled ballots.
+Much of my work focuses on the individual and contextual factors that fuel voters' decisions to cast blank or spoiled ballots.
 In related work, I examine elite responsiveness to protest voting, the measurement of electoral behavior, and the effects of health crises on public opinion.

 Please click here for a copy of my CV, and here to contact me.